DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/button.md

 - `hidden` - (optional) defines whether a control is hidden, *false* by default
 - `height` - (optional) the height of a control, *"content"* by default
 - `width` - (optional) the width of a control, *"content"* by default
-- `padding` - (optional) sets padding between a cell and a border of a button control, *"8px"* by default
+- `padding` - (optional) sets padding between a cell and a border of a button control
 - `circle` - (optional) makes the corners of a button round, *false* by default
 - `color` - (optional) defines the color scheme of a button: *"danger" | "secondary" | "primary" | "success"*; *"primary"* by default
 - `full` - (optional) extends a button to the full width of the editbar, *false* by default